 - Be patient with family disappointment (at first) if they’re dealing with a cancelled vacation.
 Give them a few days to get in a staycation groove.

-- Search staycation near me to find ideas unique to your area.
+- Search staycation near me or family staycation ideas near me to find ideas unique to your area.

 How do you plan a family staycation?